Mr. Gold returns the next morning, around 9 AM. I’m already up, making a pot of coffee.

 Bedevil shakes her head, and her voice is choked up as she says, “No, I’m not.
 You know so many strong people.”

 “I do.”
 I take a step toward her.
 “But you’re the strongest of my friends.
 You’ve done so much for me, I just wanted to thank you for all that.
 You’re probably one of the few real heroes in OPI.
+You helped us for months.
+You took on Dresden with me.
 You went after Warspeed when you saw her on the street.
 You helped me train, you took me in.
 You stood up for me against Krater.”

 Bedevil sniffs and rubs her eyes free of tears.
 She closes the gap between us, and picks up the movie case with Jamie’s ring, and then looks up at me.